 No matter what time of year an accident occurs, the insurance company must always make a determination of fault.
 Note- this is a very different process than a police department who can elect to forgo charging a driver with a driving offence because road or weather conditions which were primarily responsible for the infraction or accident.
 Nova Scotia has a system where set fault determination rules create the baseline for blameworthiness for an accident.
 However, the fault can be altered based on the circumstances at the time of the accident.
 Some accidents will be ruled 50-50 fault because two drivers lost control and collided due to bad weather.

 If you were found at fault

 If you were found at fault for an accident and you believe the determine is wrong or unfair, you can appeal the decision.
 You can cite bad weather or road conditions as a reason you should not be found at fault.
 As noted above, the insurance company will not, by default, consider several environmental factors which may alter the division of blame for the accident.
 The best evidence will always be to show the insurance company that it was another party that was at fault, rather than weather.

 Avoiding winter driving accidents

 One of the best ways to prevent a winter driving accident is to be prepared for poor road conditions.
 Be sure that your car is ready for winter – before winter hits.
 Be sure to have winter tires with good tread, anti-freeze windshield fluid, and clean headlights and mirrors.
 Plan an extra few minutes so that you don’t have to rush.

 Winter Car Accidents- get help now!

-Have you been involved in a winter car accident?
-If so, please email Jeff Mitchell or call us 902.442.8853 now for a free case consultation.
+Have you been involved in a winter car accident in Halifax, Nova Scotia?
+If so, please email Jeff Mitchell or call us 902.442.8853 now for a FREE CASE REVIEW.
 We will be sure to explain the fault determination rules that apply to your situations and work with you to ensure that you are adequately compensated for your injuries and vehicle damage.